 The Montante Family Library collection is an evolving resource that is created and maintained to support D'Youville's academic mission of research and scholarship.

-- Based upon the highest principles of academic librarianship, the Library supports the academic disciplines that compose DYC's core curricula--not any single class or course.
+- Based upon the highest principles of academic librarianship, the Library supports the academic disciplines that compose D'Youville's core curricula--not any single class or course.
 As such, the library does not purchase course text books, nor does it unnecessarily purchase multiple copies of any title.

 - Faculty members wishing to recommend the purchase of books or audiovisual materials for the Library collection should consult the library's Acquisitions Librarian.